-Overall, the landscape design has, and will continue to be, developed so as to respond to the existing environment and provide a high level of character and amenity for adjoining neighbours and the wider receiving environment.
+Overall, the landscape design will be developed so as to respond to the existing environment and provide a high level of character and amenity for adjoining neighbours and the wider receiving environment.

 While the proposal will result in a departure from traditional rural character, this is mitigated through the ongoing farming of the site and the careful design of landscape planting.
 Accordingly, any residual effects are not expected to be more than minor.